 BNP man killed in Bagerhat

-The deceased, Sajib Tarfadar, was a former joint convener of Dema union BNP and a former union parishad member.
+The deceased, Sajib Tarfadar, was a former joint convenor of Dema union BNP and a former union parishad member.

 The killers attacked Sajib on the Bagerhat-Rampal road when he was en route to Bagerhat town from his home.